The Fundamental Standard

 Understanding the Fundamental Standard

-i.
-Students are expected to respect and uphold the rights and dignity of others regardless of race, color, national or ethnic origin, sex, age, disability, religion, sexual orientation, gender identity, or socio-economic status.
+- Students are expected to respect and uphold the rights and dignity of others regardless of personal characteristics or viewpoints.

 - Physical assault